Pury-01/alx-system_engineering-devops/0x19-postmortem/README.md

 >>  - Task: Revise our internal documentation to include best practices for file permissions on the web server.

 4. Team Training:
 >> - Task: Conduct a  short training session on usinng `strace` and other debugging tools to help the team handle similar issues more efficiently in the future.

+*Let's ensure our Apache server is well-fed and ready to serve!
+Remember, if you see a 500 error, it's just Apache trying to play hide and seek with the files.
+Let's keep the snacks flowing! *